 Verify institution is approved

 First, confirm that the institution you’re attending, or planning to attend, provides a board-approved accounting curriculum.
-The Maryland Board of Public Accountancy recognizes baccalaureate or higher degrees in accounting (or its substantial equivalent) from schools that are members of the following associations:
+The Maryland Board of Public Accountancy policy is to recognize a bachelor's degree (minimum) or higher level diplomas in an accounting major (or its substantial equivalent from certain subject areas) from a university of college that is a member of one of the following associations:

 - Association to Advance Collegiate Schools of Business and Programs